Best Practices for Translating your Project Page

 - Use the subtitles and captions tool to add tracks to your project video, or to other videos in your description and updates.

 - Work with a native speaker, professional translator, or translation service to translate your project page and provide captions for your project video.
-For example, we’ve worked with translators Angela Benoit and Anja Fulle, and services like OneHourTranslation.
+For example, we’ve worked with translators Angela Benoit, Anja Fulle, and Sandy Jones, and with services like OneHourTranslation.

 - No matter what translation service you go with, always ask a native speaker to double check your copy.
 Incorrect or unclear translations can confuse potential backers and make it difficult to consider your project for features on Kickstarter.

 Create a description format that supports multiple languages.

 - Use italics or section headers to organize your text.

 - Try out ways of formatting that will allow you to use multiple languages.
 This project had their English and German text side by side.

 - Use project updates to address FAQs in different languages or to share translations of your project's description and rewards.